wuxinwang1997/wuxinwang1997.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper is accepted by [npj Climate and Atmospheric Science](https://www.nature.com/npjclimatsci/).
 - *2024.09*: &nbsp;🎉🎉 One paper is accepted by [IEEE Geoscience and Remote Sensing Letters](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=8859).
 - *2024.05*: &nbsp;🎉🎉 One paper is accepted by [IEEE Transactions on Geoscience and Remote Sensing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=36).
 - *2023.12*: &nbsp;🎉🎉 One paper is accepted by [Journal of Advances in Modeling Earth Systems](https://agupubs.onlinelibrary.wiley.com/journal/19422466).